 No matter how young or old a home is, cracks are common in concrete, and many of them aren't a problem.
 Concrete can develop smaller hairline cracks as it cures-- and it can continue to cure for many years after the home is built.

-When cracks appear, Master Dry is here to help.
+When cracks appear, the foundation repair specialists at Master Dry are here to help.
 We are trained and ready to help you evaluate the cracks in your foundation walls.
-For a free structural repair quote, call or e-mail us today!
-We serve Eastern Tennessee.
+For a free foundation repair quote, call or e-mail us today!
+We serve Knoxville & all of Eastern Tennessee.

 If you find a crack in your foundation and you're not sure if it's problematic, follow these three simple guidelines: